highvail/acm-app-lifecycle/README.md

     ```

-    At this point, we cannot access the application.
+    At this point, although the application is up, we cannot access the application.

 6. To access the application on the network, we need to `expose` the service.
 Let's use the `service` we displayed from above.

     ```bash
-    oc --context dev -n reverse-words-stage expose service/reverse-words
+    $ oc --context dev -n reverse-words-stage create -f https://raw.githubusercontent.com/zombiefish/acm-app-lifecycle-blog/master/acm-manifests/reversewords-stage/04_service-route.yaml

     ```

+route.route.openshift.io/reverse-words created
+    ```

+    Let's get the address of the route we just created:

+    ```bash
+    $ oc --context dev -n reverse-words-stage get route

+    NAME            HOST/PORT                                                 PATH   SERVICES        PORT   TERMINATION   WILDCARD
+    reverse-words   reverse-words-reverse-words-stage.apps.okd.highvail.com          reverse-words   http                 None
+    ```

     If we run the same query against production cluster we will see that there is no application running there

     ```bash
-    oc --context prod-n reverse-words-stage get deployments,services,pods
+    $ oc --context prod -n reverse-words-stage get deployments,services,pods

     No resources found in reverse-words-stage namespace.
     ```